Historic cemeteries in Coryell, Texas

 Coryell County Timeline

-This timeline provides a condensed summary of the historical journey of Coryell County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Coryell County, Texas.

 - 1854 - Coryell County is established by the Texas legislature.